MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-basic-AI-chatbot-in-teams.md

 # Build a Basic AI Chatbot

-AI Chatbot template showcases a bot app that responds to user questions like ChatGPT.
-This enables the users to interact with the AI bot in Teams.
+The AI Chatbot template showcases a bot app, similar to ChatGPT, that responds to user questions and enables users to interact with the AI bot in  Microsoft Teams.

-The app template is built using the [Teams AI library](../bots/how-to/Teams%20conversational%20AI/teams-conversation-ai-overview.md), which provides the capabilities to build AI-based Teams applications.
+[Teams AI library](../bots/how-to/Teams%20conversational%20AI/teams-conversation-ai-overview.md) is used to build the app template, providing the capabilities to create AI-based Teams applications.

 ## Prerequisites